Forms of almost homogeneous varieties over perfect fields: Abstract

 \section{Abstract}

-We study the $k$-forms of almost homogeneous varieties when $k$ is a perfect base field.
-More precisely, in a first part, we obtain criteria for the existence of $k$-forms in the homogeneous case.
-Then, in a second part, we extend the Luna-Vust theory from algebraically closed fields to perfect fields in order to determine when a given $k$-form of the open orbit of an almost homogeneous variety comes from a $k$-form of the whole variety.
-Finally, in a third part, we apply our results to determine the real forms of the complex almost homogeneous $\SL_2$-threefolds.
+We study the $k$-forms of almost homogeneous varieties over perfect base fields $k$.
+First, we discuss criteria for the existence of $k$-forms in the homogeneous case.
+Then, we extend the Luna-Vust theory from algebraically closed fields to perfect fields to determine when a given $k$-form of the open orbit of an almost homogeneous variety extends to a $k$-form of the entire variety.
+Finally, in the last section, we apply these results to determine the real forms of complex almost homogeneous $\mathrm{SL}_2$-threefolds.